ropbear/ophishal/README.md

 1. Every generated line should be reviewed prior to a commit.
 2. Write your own test cases.
 Using GenAI for scaffolding or text generation is great, but a real person needs to write or atomically review the test cases to make sure the project has good coverage.
 Additionally, I'm not saying it wasn't important before, but in using GenAI it is even more critical to maximize coverage to ensure everything is working as expected.
-3. It was really useful for quick prettyfing of the Mermaid design flowchart